SAKSHIVAIDYA2712/Algorithm_Visualizer/README.md

 2. Clone the repository:
 git clone https://github.com/sakshivaidya2712/sorting-visualizer.git

-3. Navigate to the project directory: cd sorting-visualizer
+3. Navigate to the project directory

 4. Open the index.html file in your preferred web browser.